nishkohli96/client-server-libs/apps/react-client/README.md

   - upload single & multiple files for same field
   - convert large video file in chunks
   - convert file as base64 and upload in parts
+- Fetching and rendering dynamic data in [Mui Datagrid](https://mui.com/x/react-data-grid/).
+  - Supporting sorting, filtering and pagination
+  - Complete funxctionality for CRUD operations for list of people